kubernetes/website/content/en/docs/concepts/cluster-administration/system-metrics.md

 ## Metric cardinality enforcement

 Metrics with unbounded dimensions could cause memory issues in the components they instrument.
-To limit resource use, you can use the `--allow-label-value` command line option to dynamically configure an allow-list of label values for a metric.
+To limit resource use, you can use the `--allow-metric-labels` command line option to dynamically configure an allow-list of label values for a metric.

 In alpha stage, the flag can only take in a series of mappings as metric label allow-list.